atlas-php/assets/README.md

 # Atlas Assets

-**Atlas Assets** provides a simple, unified API for uploading, organizing, and retrieving files across any Laravel storage disk.
-Every upload becomes a first‑class `Asset` with consistent metadata, model associations, and configurable pathing.
+**Atlas Assets** is a unified Laravel system for uploading, organizing, and retrieving files with a consistent API, predictable metadata, and configurable pathing.
+It removes scattered file‑handling logic and replaces it with a clean, reliable Assets service.

 ## Table of Contents
 - [Overview](#overview)